 Using a sharp paring knife or another type of knife cut the stems off the hot peppers and discard them.
 The peppers do not need to be chopped or diced any further, that is what the blender is for.
 Cut the peppers in half lengthwise.
 If the knife is sharp enough this can be able to be done without touching the peppers.

 Use a teaspoon to scrape the seeds from the peppers.
-You can remove the seeds with a paring knife but be careful not to cut the wall of the pepper and release the “juice” because this is what will burn the skin.
+You can remove the seeds with a paring knife but be careful not to cut the wall of the pepper and release the “juice” because this is what will burn the skin on the fingers and hands.
 Leaving the seeds in will not cause any harm in consuming them and will add additional heat to the hot sauce.
 If the sauce is not processed enough or blended enough the seeds will be visible in the sauce.
 This gives a homemade appearance to the hot sauce.

 Secret 3 – Reduce prep time